wandb/docs/content/launch/create-and-deploy-jobs/launch-queue-observability.md

 {{% /alert %}}

 ## Dashboard and plots
 Use the **Monitor** tab to view the activity of a queue that occurred during the last seven days.
-Use the left panel to control time ranges, grouping and filters.
+Use the left panel to control time ranges, grouping, and filters.

 The dashboard contains a number of plots answering common questions about performance and efficiency.
 The proceeding sections describe UI elements of queue dashboards.